NGDeployio/Docs/README.md

 ## Grunt
 After **Bower install** is executed we do a **Grunt build**.
 Here all of the files should be compiled into a central distribution directory.
 This is typically a **dist**  or **app** from which the files will be hosted.
 By default we host files from **./** unless otherwise specified.

+## Hosting
+The resulting directory is then hosted.
+The initial site is available in the **development** stage.
+From here we can promote it to **staging** and onto **production**.

 ## Multistage environments
 We offer a multistage environment for a controlled development workflow.
 ### Development
 ### Staging
 ### Production

+## Premium features

+### HTTPs
+Once the application is promoted, we can setup the HTTPs by visiting the Setup page.

+### Custom domains
+To route a custom domain to ngDeploy add the domain using the Setup page.
+Then point a CNAME to the upgraded address.